Mazhar Khaleqi

-Mazhar Khaleghi (مەزهەری خالقی; born 9 September 1938) is a Kurdish singer of Iran's Kurdistan region, famous for his folklore Kurdish music.
+Mazhar Khaleghi (مظهر خالقی, مەزهەر خالقی; born 9 September 1938) is an Iranian Kurdish, famous for his folklore Kurdish music.
 He currently resides in the United Kingdom.

 Biography

 Khaleqi was born on 9 September 1938 in the city of Sanandaj, Iran.
 He started to sing when he was in primary school at the age of eight.
 The school music teacher gave him extra courses to teach him to read notes, and also learn Kurdish and Persian modes (Maqam).
 He got more music lessons from Kurdish master musician Hassan Kamkar, the father of the renowned musicians and performers, the Kamkars.

 At the age of twelve, Mazhar was invited to sing on the town radio in Sanandaj.
 He soon became well known in all regions which were covered by radio signals.
 He performed weekly for nearly seven years.
 Unfortunately, all performances were live and there are no recordings except for a few from 1958.

 Mazhar Khaleqi left his hometown to study at Tehran University in the summer of 1958.
 He started a new career with Radio Tehran.
 The rich Kurdish folksong and his background helped him to become close friends and collaborate with prominent Iranian composers and conductors such as Morteza Hannaneh, Yousefzamani, Mojtaba Mirzadeh, Ali Tajvidi, Kasravi, and Naseri.

-He has recorded over 150 pieces of Kurdish classical and folk melodies with several types of orchestras, such as the Tehran Symphony Orchestra, The Iranian Cultural Ministry, and the Orchestras of Radio Tehran and Kermanshah (رادیو کردی کرمانشاه).
+He has recorded over 150 pieces of Kurdish classical and folk melodies with several types of orchestras, such as the Tehran Symphony Orchestra, the Iranian Cultural Ministry, and the Orchestras of Radio Tehran and Kermanshah (رادیو کردی کرمانشاه).

 He left Iran after the Iranian Revolution when any type of music not containing Islamic verses was declared sinful.
 Before leaving Iran he recorded an album of twelve songs for his people.

-Mazhar continued with music in exile and gave his oppressed nation hope and happiness in the hardest of times when the Iraqi regime started to commit genocide against the Kurds.
+Mazhar continued with music in exile and gave his nation hope and happiness in the time when the Iraqi regime started to commit genocide against the Kurds.